-Table 6-10.
-Percent change in less than 2 psu baseline habitat simulated for the three sea level rise (SLR) scenarios relative to a current sea level scenario by low (Block 1), intermediate (B2) and high (Block 3) flow blocks for the Lower Peace/Shell System for the period from 2007 through 2014, using the UnLess hydrodynamic model.
+Table 6-7.
+Percent change in less than 2 psu baseline habitat simulated for the three sea level rise (SLR) scenarios relative to a current sea level scenario by low (Block 1), intermediate (Block 2) and high (Block 3) flow blocks for the Lower Peace/Shell System for the period from 2007 through 2014, using the UnLESS hydrodynamic model.
+Percent change values based on USACE-recommended SLR predictions and in parentheses, NOAA-recommended SLR predictions.